Blog

 The discussion underscored a critical point: the success of AI in revolutionizing personalized medicine hinges on the quality of data it operates on.

-As Dennis Winsten succinctly put it:
+As Winsten succinctly put it:

 “AI is only as good as the data it's going to operate on.”